DanielTakeshi/CS281a_FinalProject/README.md

 ---------------------------------------------------------------------------------------------------

-*TODO*
+*Some short-term goals*

-(1) with a new goal in mind, do some more research to see if anyone's done something like this.
+(1) Continue to do research to see if anyone's done something like this.
-(2) study sequential likelihood ratio test and cumulative sum test (3) implement something!!!
+(2) Study the sequential likelihood ratio test and the cumulative sum test.
-(4) continue with background reading
+(3) Decide on what experiments to run.

 ***The Plan***